Skip to content

 New Year’s Eve At Summit One Vanderbilt

-With floor to ceiling windows and glass ceilings, visitors will have a birdseye view of the celebrations taking place across the ‘city that never sleeps’ whilst enjoying their very own party in one of New York’s most Instagrammable venues.
+With floor-to-ceiling windows and glass ceilings, visitors will have a birdseye view of the celebrations taking place across the ‘city that never sleeps’ whilst enjoying their very own party in one of New York’s most Instagrammable venues.

-For approximately $250 per person, guests have access to all three floors of the Summit One Vanderbilt building, with a live DJ performance, flowing champagne and of course, a countdown to the New Year with a unique lights show to kickstart the celebrations which is best suited to couples and groups of friends.
+For approximately $250 per person, guests have access to all three floors of the Summit One Vanderbilt building, with a live DJ performance, flowing champagne, and, of course, a countdown to the New Year with a unique lights show to kickstart the celebrations, which is best suited to couples and groups of friends.

 Visiting New York City All Year Round